ammarelriyali/RepoRadar/README.md

 To get started with AlPrime on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/ammarelriyali/RepoRadar`
-2. Open `AlprimeCap.xcodeproj` in Xcode.
+2. Open `RepoRader.xcodeproj` in Xcode.
 3. Build and run the app on your simulator or device.

 ## Common Components